proland/resume/resume.md

 </table>
 ## Overview

-I am a Junior Developer and Systems Engineer with an interest in developing new and exciting products and services.
+I am a Junior Developer and Systems Engineer with an interest in working on new and exciting products and services that will impact the world.

 ## Experience